lsst-sqre/safir/docs/user-guide/pydantic.rst

 However, Pydantic has no native way to express that, and the above model will accept input where neither or both of those attributes are set.

 Safir provides a function, `~safir.pydantic.validate_exactly_one_of`, designed for this case.
-It takes a list of fields, of which exactly one must be set, and builds a root validator function that checks this property of the model.
+It takes a list of fields, of which exactly one must be set, and builds a model validator function that checks this property of the model.

 So, in the above example, the full class would be:

 .. code-block:: python

+   from pydantic import BaseModel, model_validator from safir.pydantic import validate_exactly_one_of

    class Model(BaseModel):
        docker: Optional[DockerConfig] = None
        ghcr: Optional[GHCRConfig] = None

-       _validate_type = root_validator(allow_reuse=True)(
+       _validate_type = model_validator(mode="after")(
            validate_exactly_one_of("docker", "ghcr")
        )

 Note the syntax, which is a little odd since it is calling a decorator on the results of a function builder.
-``allow_reuse=True`` must be set due to limitations in Pydantic.